neurodata/blog.neurodata.io/_posts/2018-10-14-structuring-a-grant.md

 2. Follow my blog post on [paragraph]({{ site.baseurl }}{% post_url 2018-10-14-paragraphs %})
 3. Follow my blog post on [figures]({{ site.baseurl }}{% post_url 2018-09-08-figures %})
 4. The "name" of each aim/task should be an ["action title"](http://www.quickslide-powerpoint.com/en/blog/action-titles-providing-orientation-well-thought-out-slide-titles)
-5. Each aim/task should follow OCAR
+5. Each aim/task should follow OCAR <!---Consider putting a hyperlink here too? --->
 6. For each sub-aim/task, include a **bold** sentence precisely and concisely stating its objective (the *action* part)
 7. Make sure to distinguish your own work from others explicitly every time your work is cited
 8. Check that formatting is consistent across *all* documents (both within type, eg biosketches) and across.